-As a faculty developer in higher education, it’s my professional mission to encourage teachers to think deeply about their teaching, to explore new pedagogical techniques, and to thrive as whole human beings.
+As a creative generalist for faculty development, it’s my professional mission to encourage teachers to think deeply about their teaching, to explore new pedagogical techniques, and to thrive as whole human beings.
 To those ends, I am a passionate advocate for contemplative pedagogy and integrative learning.
 I’m particularly interested in the creative process.
 As a media artist with broad technological expertise, I work with social media, blogging, podcasting, et cetera, as tools to promote learning for both students and teachers.

 Since 1999, this is the work which has engaged me at the Center for the Advancement of Teaching and Faculty Development, at Xavier University of Louisiana.

+Teachers must continually replenish their spirit, for their own sake and for the sake of their students.
 I seek to support teachers in their quest to establish a personal practice and implement a contemplative pedagogy.
-To that end I facilitate the Xavier Contemplative Inquiry Team and present on topics such as Mindfulness for You and Your Students.
-I am also working to develop my own peculiar form of this pedagogy, which I might describe as Contemplative Faculty Development.
+I facilitate initiatives such as the Xavier Contemplative Inquiry Team and lead workshops on topics such as Mindfulness for You and Your Students.
+I am also continuously developing my own peculiar form of this pedagogy, which I might describe as Contemplative Faculty Development.
 A few formative remarks toward such a pedagogy, as well as my own story, are told in a presentation titled “From Spiritual Emergency to Visions of Wholeness.”

 In 2015 it was my honor to participate in a panel on “Building Beloved Communities: Academic Capitalism, Adaptive Leadership, and the Contemplative Project” with Dorothe Bach, John Eric Baugher, Richard Chess, and Matthew Lee.
 Presented at the annual meeting of the Association for Contemplative Mind in Higher Education, at Howard University in Washington, DC, you can hear audio of my talk.